 Improved treatment.
 In several studies, researchers are looking at adding different drugs to standard treatment that may improve the treatment’s success without increasing the side effects, such as:

-- One drug that was tested is the immunotherapy drug called mifamurtide (Mepact).
+One drug that was tested is the immunotherapy drug called mifamurtide (Mepact).
 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 Mifamurtide is currently licensed in Europe by the European Medicines Association for the treatment of localized osteosarcoma that can be removed with surgery.
-However, it has not been approved by the FDA in the United States.
-Other approaches on how best to stimulate the patient's own immune system are in the early stages of research.
+However, it has not been approved by the U.S. Food and Drug Administration (FDA) in the United States.
+Other approaches on how best to stimulate the patient's own immune system are in various stages of research.

-- As part of the Children’s Oncology Group AOST 0331 study, pegylated interferon alpha (multiple brand names) was added to treatment after 8 months of standard chemotherapy.
+As part of the Children’s Oncology Group AOST 0331 study, pegylated interferon alpha (multiple brand names) was added to treatment after 8 months of standard chemotherapy.
 This study was done with people who have localized osteosarcoma or metastases to the lungs or bones that can be surgically removed and whose tumor was almost completely eliminated by the first 10 weeks of chemotherapy treatment.
-The early results of this study showed that adding pegylated interferon alpha did not benefit these people.
-More information will become available as the health of these people are tracked for a longer time.
+The results of this study showed that adding pegylated interferon alpha did not benefit these people.

 The Children’s Oncology Group and most of the world's experts consider this combination to be standard treatment: cisplatin (Platinol), doxorubicin (Adriamycin), and high-dose methotrexate (multiple brand names).
-Selected other combination therapies are similarly effective, but none of them is better.
+Selected other combination therapies are similarly effective, but none has been proven better.

-- A large number of clinical trials involve people with recurrent osteosarcoma.
-These studies include people in whom cancer has come back a first, second, or subsequent time; there is local or distant recurrence; and the recurrence is located in the lungs, other bones, or both.
+A large number of clinical trials involve people with recurrent osteosarcoma.
+These studies include people who have had cancer come back once or more than once; people who have had a local or distant recurrence; and people whose cancer recurrence is located in the lungs, other bones, or both.
 A few of these clinical trials have found drugs that may work for osteosarcoma and are likely to be studied further.
-If your child's cancer has come back, talk about the results of these studies with the health care team.
+If your child's cancer has come back, talk about the results of these studies with your child's health care team.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current osteosarcoma treatments to improve comfort and quality of life for patients.

 Talk with your child’s doctor for more information about clinical trials.
-Your doctor can provide additional details about the availability of these diagnostic tests or treatments or others that are being studied.
+They can provide additional details about the availability of the diagnostic tests, treatments, or other aspects of care that are being studied.
 Also, your doctor can provide details on whether they are appropriate for your child.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding osteosarcoma, explore these related items that will take you outside of this guide:
+If you would like more information about the latest areas of research in osteosarcoma, explore these related items that will take you outside of this guide: